 The Spiritual Integration team supports the members during leadership and larger assembly meetings through reflections on where God is moving in individuals and the organization.

-The team is currently planning a liturgy on September 21st to commemorate the 107th World Day of Immigrants and Refugees.
+The team is currently planning a liturgy on September 22nd to commemorate the 107th World Day of Immigrants and Refugees.
 Please mark your calendars for this in-person event.
-We have invited Cardinal Joe Tobin (Newark) to join us for the liturgy.

 Where: Most Holy Trinity Church at 1050 Porter St., Detroit